 Child Custody

 There are few issues in family law that are as sensitive and important as the custody of children.
-At Potts, Shoemaker, and Grossman, we are zealous advocates for parents and work tirelessly to ensure the best interests of the children are met when parents separate or when needed to modify an existing order.
+At Potts, Shoemaker, and Grossman, we are zealous advocates for parents and work tirelessly to ensure that the best interests of children are met when parents separate or need to modify an existing order.

 Different types of custody in Pennsylvania